 But MC’s trust in the new alumni data didn’t come without examination.

-“Initially, there was some skepticism about the data’s accuracy and timeliness.
-It turned out, the alumni records we received included a former student who is now working at the college.
-The results for that record actually include the individual’s current job title.
-It went a long way for getting buy-in for the validity of the results,” said Long.
+“Initially, there was some skepticism about the data’s accuracy and timeliness,” said Long.
+“But as it turned out, the alumni records we received included a former student who is now working at the college.
+And the record actually included the individual’s current job title.
+This went a long way for getting buy-in for the validity of the results.”

 Engaging Prospective Students

 MC is also using this new dataset in its recruitment efforts.
 The college is planning a two-day STEM conference for high school and other pre-admission students.
-MC will use Career Coach to showcase how its programs train for quality jobs in the region and Alumni Insight employment outcome data to prove that graduates are being hired for those jobs.
+MC will use Career Coach to showcase how its programs train for quality jobs in the region and Alumni Outcomes data to prove that graduates are being hired for those jobs.

 The goal is to boost enrollment by helping those prospective students understand their potential career outcomes even before they step foot into an MC classroom.